sdxic/LAB-ACI-Ansible/README.md

     * Select `Resources -> Projects` under the left menu and then the `Add` button to create a new project.
     * Fill in a `Name` and select `Git` as the `Source Control Type`.
 This will expand more options to fill out below.
     * Under `Source Control URL` enter `https://github.com/sdxic/LAB-ACI-Ansible.git`.
     * Click on the question marks next to each of the checkboxes towards the bottom: Clean, Delete, Track submodules, etc. for a description of what each does.
-It's usually recommended to select Clean, Delete and Update Revision on Launch.
+It's recommended to select Clean, Delete and Update Revision on Launch.
     <br>![](images/lab2_step2.jpg)<br>
 1. Create an inventory for ACI.
     * Every Job Template requires an inventory, which is how Ansible knows what to execute the playbooks against.
 Some modules, such as the ACI modules, do not require the host inventory to be explicitly set, rather the module accepts a `hostname` variable and relies on it for sending API calls to the proper ACI endpoint.